finos/spring-bot/chat-workflow-spring-boot-starter/README.md

 Most of the time, you'll probably just want to return something into the chat which originated the method-call.
 To do this, simply return an object like in the examples above.

-Alternatively, you can return an instance of ` com.github.deutschebank.symphony.workflow.response.Response`, or even a whole list of those.
+Alternatively, you can return an instance of ` org.finos.symphony.toolkit.workflow.response.Response`, or even a whole list of those.
 An example of where this might be useful is the poll bot in the demo workflow.
 After a poll is created, it sends a message to every person in the room.
 To do this, it's signature is:

 ```java